 Queen is one of the biggest bands in the history of rock music, leaving an indelible mark on the world.
 If you have even the slightest interest in the music they made, not to mention its enduring legacy, these facts will fascinate you, especially if you’re not as knowledgeable about the band as you’d like to be:

-- Queen initially experimented with a ruff rock sound.
-But they realised that they needed to be more attractive to the radio.
+Queen initially experimented with a ruff rock sound.
+But they realized that they needed to be more attractive to the radio.
 So they changed their sound.

-Do you know any fun or interesting facts about Queen?
-Let us know in the comments section below!
+Do you know any fun facts about Queen?
+Share them in the comments below!